OP-TED/ted-xml-data-converter/Installation.md

 # TED XML to eForms XML Converter - installation instructions

-Project to convert notices in TED XML format to eForms XML format

 Please see the [README.md](README.md) file for information about the files included in this repository.